 Another option is the Mt.
 Juliet Help Center.
 They offer utility assistance up to once per year.
 Phone (615) 754-4357.

 The region is supported by the Salvation Army.
 Social services and assistance programs range from financial aid to addressing basic needs.
 Call the agency for information on, referrals, and maybe even direct financial assistance.
-As resources allow, some of what may be offered in Wilson County includes emergency utility bill help, money for paying rent, free food, and school supplies.
+As resources allow, some of what may be offered in Wilson County includes emergency utility bill help, money for paying rent, free food, free Christmas gifts and school supplies.
 Other resources include a thrift store, food pantry, and programs focused on senior citizens.
 Case mangers are focused on helping the working poor.
 Read Wilson County Salvation Army assistance.

 This agency is focused on helping low to moderate income residents of Middle Tennessee and Wilson County become self-sufficient over the long term, and may be able to provide some immediate relief to those who need help.

 Emergency and crisis assistance program.
 This program provides financial assistance, cash grant, information and counseling to individuals and families who need emergency help with housing, rent, and utility costs and bills.

 Housing-repair assistance.
 Help is offered for repair or replacement of septic systems, safe water supply and the construction of wheelchair ramps for low income homeowners.

 Prescriptions and medical devices.
 The community action agency provides assistance and vouchers to those who do not have prescription drug insurance coverage or who can’t afford to pay for medications.
 Also helps eligible participants with receiving medical supplies and devices.

 Low-Income Home-Energy Assistance Program.
 This program assists low-income households, the elderly and disabled with the payment of heating and cooling bills.
 Emergency energy bill assistance is also made available for vulnerable households in the community.